SergiyKochenko/ExamManagementSystem/README.md

 ## Acknowledgments

-- Code Institute for project requirements and guidance
+- ATU Donegal for project requirements and guidance
 - [Any other acknowledgments]